- Scientific Name

-Fun Fact: The Honduran White Bat is the first mammalian species known to incorporate carotenoids (a class of red, orange and yellow pigments found in plants) in their skin.
-The bright yellow color of their wings, ears and nose comes from a yellow carotenoid pigment called lutein, and is probably attained by the bat from the peel of fig fruits.
+Fun Fact: The Honduran white bat is the first mammalian species known to incorporate carotenoids (a class of red, orange and yellow pigments found in plants) in their skin.
+The bright yellow color of their wings, ears, and nose comes from a yellow carotenoid pigment called lutein, which is probably attained by the bat’s diet of peeled fig fruits.

-Honduran White Bats are found only in Central America, ranging from Honduras through parts of eastern Nicaragua, Costa Rica, and western Panama.
-Also sometimes called the Honduran White Tent-making Bat, these small, leaf-nosed bats roost in leaf ‘tents’.
-Bats strategically cut along the ribs of Heliconia leaves with their teeth, creating a folded tent-like structure.
-Colonies tend to be small, with bats roosting in groups of 2 to 15 individuals.
+Honduran white bats are found only in Central America, ranging from Honduras through parts of eastern Nicaragua, Costa Rica, and western Panama.
+Also sometimes called the Honduran White Tent-making Bat, these small, Leaf-nosed Bats roost in leaf ‘tents’.
+Using their teeth, the bats cut along the ribs of Heliconia leaves to create a folded tent-like structure.
+Colonies tend to be small, with bats roosting in groups of two to 15 individuals.

-One of the two smallest frugivorous bat species in the world, Honduran White Bats specialize on figs, particularly one species of fig (Ficus colombrine).
-Likely as a result of this specialization, Honduran White Bats have relatively large home ranges compared to other, larger fruit-eating bat species.
-Bats also prefer to forage on trees that are close to their roosts, and may spend all night eating at a tree.
+One of the two smallest Frugivorous Bat species in the world, Honduran white bats feast on figs, particularly one species of fig (Ficus Colombrine).
+Likely as a result of this specialization, Honduran white bats have relatively large home ranges compared to other larger, fruit-eating bat species.
+The bats also prefer to forage on trees that are close to their roosts and may spend all night eating at a tree.